AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue that could lead to crashes due to intermittent core dumps (NEO-30549)
 * Fixed an issue that could lead to crashes when using erroneous HTML code in a delivery.
 (NEO-40385)
 * Fixed an issue that could prevent non admin users from accessing the **Analysis** tab in delivery properties.
 (NEO-34025)
+* Fixed an issue that could prevent an image from being uploaded in chunk mode from an external server during message preparation.
+(NEO-40307)

 ## ![](assets/do-not-localize/green_2.png) Release 7.2.2 - Build 9349 {#release-7-2-2}